- CUBIC (HPC Cluster)

 The cluster is used for interactive work and software development, as well as batch processing of image data.
 Image processing jobs in the lab use the SoGE queuing system to efficiently manage resources for both parallel and serial computing jobs.

-Compute nodes communicate directly via a 10Gb/sec network to a 40Gb/s network core, and have access to approximately 600TB of highly-available storage.
+Servers communicate directly via a 10Gb/sec network to a 100Gb/s network core, and have access to approximately 1.5PB of highly-available storage.

 Several highly-available infrastructure servers manage data backups, a source code revision repository, an internal network information system, the CBICA public website, and internal documentation systems.

 A rich software environment is provided, with over 3,000 software packages from the CentOS repositories and about 600 additional specialized packages for image processing, deep learning, and scientific computing.

 For a copy of the CUBIC usage policy and membership fees or technical questions, please contact Mark Bergman Mark Bergman

 For questions about the enrollment form: please contact Evi Parmpi